The Stone Flower: Publication

 After the appearance in Literaturnaya Gazeta, the story was published in first volume of the Uralsky Sovremennik in 1938.
 It was later released as a part of Malachite Box collection on 28 January 1939.

 In 1944 the story was translated from Russian into English by Alan Moray Williams and published by Hutchinson as a part of the collection The Malachite Casket: Tales from the Urals.
 The title was translated as "The Stone Flower".
-In the 1950s translation of The Malachite Casket was made by Eve Manning The story was published as "The Flower of Stone".
+In the 1950s a translation of The Malachite Casket was published by Eve Manning and the story was called "The Flower of Stone".

-The story was published in the collection Russian Magic Tales from Pushkin to Platonov, published by Penguin Books in 2012.
+The story was again published in the collection Russian Magic Tales from Pushkin to Platonov by Penguin Books in 2012.
 The title was translated by Anna Gunin as "The Stone Flower".

 Plot summary

 The main character of the story, Danilo, is a weakling and a scatterbrain, and people from the village find him strange.
 He is sent to study under the stone-craftsman Prokopich.
 One day he is given an order to make a fine-molded cup, which he creates after a thornapple.
 It turns out smooth and neat, but not beautiful enough for Danilo's liking.
 He is dissatisfied with the result.
 He says that even the simplest flower "brings joy to your heart", but his stone cup will bring joy to no one.
 Danilo feels as if he just spoils the stone.
 An old man tells him the legend that a most beautiful Stone Flower grows in the domain of the Mistress of the Copper Mountain, and those who see it start to understand the beauty of stone, but "life loses all its sweetness" for them.
 They become the Mistress's mountain craftsmen forever.
 Danilo's fiancée Katyenka asks him to forget it, but Danilo longs to see the Flower.
 He goes to the copper mine and finds the Mistress of the Copper Mountain.
 He begs her to show him the Flower.
 The Mistress reminds him of his fiancée and warns Danilo that he would never want to go back to his people, but he insists.
 She then shows him the Malachite Flower.
 Danilo goes back to the village, destroys his stone cup and then disappears.
 "Some said he'd taken leave of his senses and died somewhere in the woods, but others said the Mistress had taken him to her mountain workshop forever".